 A = the ongoing allocation costs estimated in accordance with rule 16.2 and divided by 12; and

-B = the total quantity of gas allocated to retailer A by the allocation agent in the initial allocation under rule 48 across all gas gates in respect of the consumption period that is 2 months before the current month; and
+B = the total quantity of gas allocated to that person by the allocation agent in the interim allocation under rule 49 across all allocated gas gates in respect of the consumption period that is 5 months before the current month; and

-C = the total quantity of gas allocated to all retailers by the allocation agent in the initial allocation under rule 48 across all gas gates in respect of the consumption period that is 2 months before the current month.
+C = the total quantity of gas allocated to all retailers by the allocation agent in the interim allocation under rule 49 across all allocated gas gates in respect of the consumption period that is 5 months before the current month.

-In respect of the ongoing fees payable by a person during the 2 months immediately after the go-live date, for the purposes of rule 16.3, the total quantities of gas referred to in that rule shall be:

-Those quantities derived from the information referred to in rules 78.1.1 and 78.1.2; and

-That would have been allocated if those quantities had been allocated under these rules.

-For each gas year following the gas year commencing on 1 October 2008, the industry body must –
+For each payment year following the payment year commencing on 1 October 2008, the industry body must –

-Estimate and publish, at least 2 months prior to the beginning of the gas year, a breakdown of the estimated ongoing allocation costs for that gas year; and
+Estimate and publish, at least 2 months prior to the beginning of the payment year, a breakdown of the estimated ongoing allocation costs for that payment year; and

-As soon as practicable after publication of the estimated ongoing allocation costs, notify each person to whom rule 15.4 applies of the estimated ongoing allocation costs, and that ongoing fees will be payable by that person in that gas year in accordance with the formula in rule 16.3.
+As soon as practicable after publication of the estimated ongoing allocation costs, notify each person to whom the industry body considers rule 15.4 will apply of the estimated ongoing allocation costs, and that ongoing fees will be payable by that person in that payment year in accordance with the formula in rule 16.3.

-On the 1st business day of each month, the industry body or the allocation agent must invoice every person to whom rule 15.4 applies for that person’s share of the estimated ongoing allocation costs payable during that month, calculated in accordance with the formula in rule 16.3.
+On the 1st business day of each month, the industry body or the allocation agent must invoice every person to whom rule 15.4 applies with the ongoing fees that person is liable to pay during that month, calculated in accordance with the formula in rule 16.3.

 How and when actual ongoing fees payable